ramapinnimty/CS5704-SE-Vault/Server/README.md

 `database.py` - connects and executes all the database commands to insert, delete and update

-`server.py` - the main server-side scripts
+`server.py` - the main server-side script